-Comparison of OPI and CG Development Standards:
+Comparison of Existing Sarasota County OPI and City of Venice VUD and Proposed City of Venice CG Development Standards:

-The table below provides a summary of the development standards in the existing OPI district and the proposed CG district.
+The table below provides a summary of the development standards in the existing Sarasota County OPI district and City of Venice VUD district, and the proposed City of Venice CG district.
 The summarized development standards include maximum residential density, maximum lot coverage, maximum building height, conditional use for building height, minimum yards (setbacks), and landscaping.